joehuchette/OR-software-tools-2016/1-intro-terminal-and-R/README.md

 Before the first class, please complete the following tasks.

-Task 1: Make a Github Account
+## Task 1: Make a Github Account

 * We will be using Github to distribute code.
 Please go to www.github.com and make a free account.
 * Post on Stellar a snapshot of the "Your Profile" page (found by clicking in the top right corner of the webpage).

-Task 2: Download RStudio
+## Task 2: Download RStudio

 * We will be learning the R programming language.
 The classes will be using a program called RStudio to write and run R code.
-Please go to www.rstudio.comand download RStudio desktop.
+Please go to www.rstudio.com and download RStudio desktop.
 It should be free.
-* After going through the installation steps, verify it works correctly by typing 1+2 into the the bottom of the screen, and click Enter.
+* After going through the installation steps, verify it works correctly by typing 1+2 into the the bottom of the screen in the Console, and click Enter.
 * Post in Stellar a snapshot of the output of 1+2.

-Task 3 (Windows Users Only): Download Putty
+## Task 3 (Windows Users Only): Download Putty

 * We will be learning how to interact with computers through a "terminal".
 Windows users should navigate to http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html, and download the "putty.exe" program found on that page
 * Under "Host Name", type athena.dialup.mit.edu, and click "Open"
 * When prompted, type in your MIT id username and password.
 * Post a screenshot of the text that says "Welcome to athena.dialup.mit.edu" into stellar.

-Task 4 (Windows Users Only): Download win-sshfs
+## Task 4 (Windows Users Only): Download win-sshfs

 * Windows users will be utilizing the MIT athena clusters for some of the class material. win-sshfs lets Windows users access files on the MIT athena clusters from their own computers.
 To download, go to https://code.google.com/p/win-sshfs/downloads/list, and download the "win-sshfs-0.0.1.5-setup.exe" file.
 Go through the installation steps.
 * After going through the installation steps, verify that you can "mount the athena as a local drive".
 To do this, click the "+ Add" button.